How To Zero A Milling Machine

 6. Test Cuts and Fine-Tuning: Perform test cuts on scrap material to verify the accuracy of zeroing.
 Fine-tune the zero position as necessary to achieve the desired machining results.

-See also How Milling Machines Have Changed
+See also How To Use A Clarke Milling Machine

 It is important to note that zeroing should be performed periodically, especially in cases where machine conditions change or after extended use.
 This helps maintain accuracy and maximize the machine’s performance.